Bye-election results: BJP trailing in five out of seven electoral contests

 Chhattisgarh

-The Congress’ Savitri Mandavi was leading by 21,171 votes against the BJP’s Brahmanand Netam in the Bhanupratappur constituency in Chhattisgarh’s Maoist-hit Kanker district.
+The Congress’ Savitri Mandavi won by 21,171 votes against the BJP’s Brahmanand Netam in the Bhanupratappur constituency in Chhattisgarh’s Maoist-hit Kanker district.

 The bye-election was necessitated by the death of Congress MLA and Deputy Speaker Manoj Singh Mandavi in November.
 Savitri Mandavi is the former MLA’s wife.
 The seat is reserved for Scheduled Tribes.